Murder of Tracie McBride: Appeals

 Throughout the appeals process, Jones' lawyer, Tim Floyd, continued to argue that his death sentence should be commuted to life imprisonment since nerve gas from Iraq had damaged his brain.
-Floyd contacted University of Texas Southwestern Medical Center epidemiology department head, Dr. Robert Haley, who published the first major studies related to Gulf War syndrome, and asked him to review his client's medical records; Haley argued that Jones had sustained brain damage and that it "was responsible for the personality changes that contributed significantly to the tragic events of his crime".
+Floyd contacted University of Texas Southwestern Medical Center epidemiology department head, Dr. Robert Haley, who published the first major studies related to Gulf War syndrome, and asked him to review his client's medical records; Haley argued that Jones had sustained brain damage and that it "was responsible for the personality changes that contributed significantly to the tragic events of his crime."
 U.S. senator Kay Bailey Hutchison argued that Jones should have his brain scanned to check for damage before any death sentence would be carried out.
 Ross Perot also called for a commutation of the sentence to life without parole.
 Throughout the appeal process, McBride's family advocated for Jones' execution.

 In 1998, the United States Court of Appeals for the Fifth Circuit found that two of the non-statutory aggravating circumstances appeared to be redundant.
 However, they upheld the death sentence since they found that the aggravation still outweighed the mitigation.

 In 1999, the U.S. Supreme Court declined to overturn Jones' death sentence.
 Jones' final appeal for clemency from then-president of the United States George W. Bush and his final appeal at the U.S. Supreme Court failed on March 17, 2003.

 Execution

-Jones was executed by lethal injection at USP Terre Haute, making him the third federal prisoner executed after federal executions resumed in 2001.
+On March 18, 2003, Jones was executed by lethal injection at USP Terre Haute, making him the third federal prisoner executed after federal executions resumed in 2001.
 McBride's family and a friend were present at the execution.

 Jones spent his last minutes reciting scripture and singing an old religious hymn.
 He offered no verbal apology to the McBride family but instead looked at his family in the witness room and mouthed the words "I love you."
 Asked if he had a last statement, Jones said: "Although the Lord hath chastised me sore, he hath not given me over unto death," from Psalms 118.
 Jones then started singing "Jesus Keep Me Near the Cross."
 He broke briefly to twice recite "Thank You Jesus" as the lethal cocktail of drugs began to take hold, eventually reducing his song to a whisper and then to silence.
-Jones died with his eyes open and his mouth slightly agape.

 After Jones's execution, his attorney read a written statement from him: "I accept full responsibility for the pain, anguish and the suffering I caused the McBrides for having taken Tracie from them."
 He said he would not ask "for forgiveness for the awful things done to Tracie.
 They continue to feel anguish and pain that will always be felt by them, and I felt forgiveness from the McBrides is something I had no right to ask for."

 Jones was the last person executed by the United States federal government until July 14, 2020, when Daniel Lewis Lee was executed by lethal injection.